-The Canon EOS 20D and the Canon EOS M5 are two digital cameras that were announced, respectively, in August 2004 and September 2016.
+The Canon EOS 20D and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in August 2004 and September 2016.
 The 20D is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 20D has a resolution of 8.2 megapixel, whereas the M5 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 20D has a resolution of 8.2 megapixels, whereas the M5 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 20D and the Canon M5 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon 20D and the Canon M5 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 20D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is considerably smaller (32 percent) than the Canon 20D.
 Moreover, the M5 is substantially lighter (45 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the M5 are weather-sealed.